DHBW-sWIm/plugin-template/README.md

 * Move the folder `/vendor`, which was created by composer, in the folder `/source`, overwriting any existing files if asked.

+* Implement new functionality in `view.php` and `locallib.php`.
+In `locallib.php`, most functions are not specific and just require input as a parameter to work with any given process definition.

+  * You need the process definition key of your process.
+This can either be done with the API by using [Swaggerhub](https://app.swaggerhub.com/apis/sWIm/sWIm_activi/v0.2.0#/Process%20Definitions/getProcessDefinitions), or with the key that you specified yourself while uploading the plugin to Activiti (in this case, the field you have to fill out is called "Model key" in the menu "Edit model details".
+You can edit this field at any point.).

 * If you encounter any problems while uploading, delete the whole folder `/source/vendor/trahloff/activiti/.git`.
 Deleting this folder is generally no bad idea.

 * Create a ZIP archive of the `/source` folder and name it according to your app (in this tutorial "widget").